Welcome to Kerry and Patricia Milan's web site, ARDROSS HOUSE

 And now, back to somewhat earlier music ....

-Nine of the tracks from the Sonnets' CD "How do I love thee? ..." are available for download.
+All of the tracks from the Sonnets' CD "How do I love thee? ..." are now available for download.
 The CD was originally released to coincide with Opera North's "Festival of Britten" season, with which Yvonne Howard was then touring.
 The accompanist is again the brilliant Scott Mitchell.

 <<Full details below>>